asantana1/anderson_santana/README.md

-Apocalypse Technologies
+Anderson Santana

-Is a fictional company website.
-It is a website which links to other projects, such as a resume website, a photography blog, and a blackjack game.
+This website links to some personal projects, such as a resume website, a photography blog, and a blackjack game.

-Note: This website is not complete.
+Note: This website is a work in progress and hence, not complete.